Albrtito/ObsidianNotes/02 - Atomic/1725968193 - Intro to networking.md

 > [!NOTE] Protocol:
-> Protocols define format, order and actions taken during transmission/receipt of messages among network entities.
+> Controls how messages are sent, recieved and transported.

 ## Two different points of view:
-We can see the internet as
++ We can see the internet from a **nuts and bolts** view, focusing on the hardware, protocols, standarts,etc…
-### A service description:
-As developers we won’t care about the whole structure and technicalities associated with it.
-We work with the services that use the web.
-The web is **an infrastructure providing services to apps**.
-We differentiate between two types of apps:
++ The internet can also be described from a service view.
+An **infrastructure that provides interfaces to apps**.
+These apps can be:
 	+ **Distributed apps:** Those that need the internet to work
 	+ **Local apps:** Those that can run without the web
-	+ f.e: The calculator
+	 > f.e: The calculator

-When developing an app we’ll have to choose the internet service that best suits us.
-(More about this on Internet service note)

 ## Fisionomía of the internet

 > [!NOTE] Host